moonstream-to/awesome-web3-games/README.md

 ## Survival
 - [Doomsday: Settlers of the Wasteland](https://doomsday.ffg.com/home) - game built with scarcity and natural cycles of boom and bust as core mechanics.
 It's split into two distinct phases, Renaissance and Dark Age.
 Settlements must be mined during the Renaissance, and then compete to survive Disasters the Dark Age to win an ETH prize pot.
 Runs on Ethereum. `fully on-chain` `browser game` `playable`
-- [The Walking Dead:Empires](https://twdempires.game/) - a multiplayer survival game in The Walking Dead universe.
-Scavenge for resources, craft items, build your base, team up with other players, and kill zombies.
-Runs on Gala chain/assets on Ethereum. `PC` `in development`

 ## Trading Card Game
   - [Cross The Ages](https://www.crosstheages.com/) - a free-to-play collectible card game based in a world where fantasy and sci-fi collide.
 Build your deck and fight in the arena.
 The game has physical collectible cards and NFTs.
 Game's marketplace is on ImmutableX. `mobile/PC game` `playable`